Integrating with Citrix Gateway and Citrix ADC

-If your NetScaler Gateway configuration includes Secure Ticket Authority (STA) and split tunneling is off, NetScaler Gateway must allow traffic from Secure Mail to the Citrix listener service URLs specified in Push Notifications for Secure Mail for iOS.
+Your Citrix Gateway configuration might include Secure Ticket Authority (STA), with split tunneling off.
+Citrix Gateway must allow traffic from Secure Mail to the Citrix listener service URLs specified in Push Notifications for Secure Mail for iOS.

 Design guidance for Android:

 Use Firebase Cloud Messaging (FCM) to control how and when Android devices need to connect to XenMobile.
 With FCM configured, any security action or deploy command triggers a push notification to Secure Hub to prompt the user to reconnect to the XenMobile Server.

 - What STAs to use if you plan to integrate HDX application access?